Recent problems with AI-Crawlers

 Check-Ins, Ice Breakers and Mini Games

 There are a million different ways to start a meeting with something that connects the participants.
-The activities for “Set the Stage” in Retromat has some specifically for retrospectives.
-Today I’d like to share two additional resources with you, to check out for inspiration:
+The activities for “Set the Stage” in Retromat are some that definitely work for retrospectives.
+Today I’d like to share an additional resource with you:

 Tscheck.in by Denkwerk